 For the pdf version of this bulletin, click here.

-A drainage system should be able to lower the water table from the soil surface to 1-ft depth in less than 48 hours following a heavy rainfall (Ghane, 2022b).
-Draining the excess water from the soil profile provides the necessary aeration needed for proper crop root development (Figure 9).
+Subsurface drainage reduces surface runoff by allowing water to infiltrate into the soil rather than flowing over the land.
+Draining the excess water from the soil profile provides the necessary aeration needed for proper crop root development (Figure 11).
 Drainage promotes deep root development and prevents the crop roots from drowning in too much water.
-Drainage improves soil aeration, thereby increasing biological activity, which leads to better soil structure by increasing soil aggregation.

 Crop root development for undrained and drained conditions.
 Not to scale.

-Drainage helps the soil dry sooner, which provides timely field operations (planting, harvesting and other processes) and trafficability.
-Earlier drying of the soil provides earlier seed germination because the soil warms faster in spring.
-Drainage reduces surface runoffs by allowing water to infiltrate the soil and flow into the perforated drain pipes rather than flowing over the land.
-Crop yield is less variable from year to year with subsurface drainage.
+Drainage helps the soil dry sooner, which provides timely field operations while reducing soil compaction.
+Earlier drying of the soil allows earlier seed germination because the soil warms faster in spring.
+Crop yield is less variable from year to year with drainage.
 The overall impact of subsurface drainage is a healthier, more productive soil with more stable crop yields (Table 1).

-A disadvantage of drainage is that it provides less opportunity for groundwater recharge due to less deep percolation, which may be important in locations where the aquifer is in decline.
+A disadvantage of drainage is that it provides less opportunity for groundwater recharge due to reduced deep percolation, which may be important in locations where the aquifer is in decline.

-Furthermore, when soil aeration is increased with water removal, oxidation of soil organic matter increases, and thereby loss of soil organic matter is accelerated.
-Thus, it is important to improve soil health to build carbon in the soil.
+Furthermore, when soil aeration is increased with water removal, oxidation of soil organic matter increases, thereby accelerating the loss of soil organic matter.
+Thus, it is important to combine drainage with regenerative agriculture (conservation tillage, cover crops, and diverse crop rotations) to build soil carbon.

 Table 1.
 Pros and Cons of Subsurface Drainage in Humid Regions.